Here, I will tell you all about long-tail keywords.

 But what if you’re using multiple tools?

-Exporting and organizing all the sheets on a single sounds like a nightmare!
+Exporting and organizing all the sheets on a single sound like a nightmare!

 However, it doesn’t have to be.